Chitrakootdham (Karwi)–Kanpur Intercity Express: Coaches

 As is customary with most train services in India, coach composition may be amended at the discretion of Indian Railways depending on demand.

 Service

-The 14109 Chitrakoot Dham (Karwi)–Kanpur Central Intercity Express covers the distance of 213 km in 5 hours 10 mins (41 km/hr) & in 4 hours 20 mins as the 14110 Kanpur Central–Chitrakoot Dham (Karwi) Intercity Express (49 km/hr).
+The 14109 Chitrakoot Dham (Karwi)–Kanpur Central Intercity Express covers the distance of 213 km in 5 hours 10 mins (41 km/h) and in 4 hours 20 mins as the 14110 Kanpur Central–Chitrakoot Dham (Karwi) Intercity Express (49 km/h).

 As the average speed of the train is less than 55 km/h, as per railway rules, its fare doesn't include a Superfast surcharge.

 Routing

 The 14109 / 10 Chitrakoot Dham (Karwi)–Kanpur Central Intercity Express runs from Chitrakoot Dham (Karwi) via Banda, Bhimsen to Kanpur Central.